KiandaBPM/docs/content/docs/platform/rules/dates/add-time-to-date.md

 ## When to use

-The **Add time to date** rule should be used when a user wishes to add time to a date, i.e. for a reminder email to be sent after 24 hours or another chosen interval.
+The Add time to date rule should be used when a user wishes to add time to a date.
+For example, sending a reminder email after a set interval of time.